This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - A 2-gallon bucket filled with water and topped up with 2-cups of urine

-Place the horse manure and soil in the compost tea bag and soak in the water/urine mix for 48 -hours.
-If you have an air pump (like those used in fish tanks), pumping air into the mixture will speed up the diffusion and proliferation of microorganisms in the solution.
+Place the horse manure and soil in the compost tea bag and soak in the water/urine mix for 48 -hours if you have an air pump (like those used in fish tanks), pumping air into the mixture will speed up the diffusion and proliferation of microorganisms in the solution.

-The end product is nitrogen- and microorganisms-rich water solution that radically speeds up the decomposition process in the compost pile.
+The end product is a nitrogen- and microorganisms-rich water solution that radically speeds up the decomposition process in the compost pile.

 Make Incredible Compost (Leaf Mold)